 First of all, turn off your device.
 Then, unscrew it and open your board to see the power cables.
 Once you ensure everything is fine, check if they’re clipped in securely.

 Just pull the wires out of the board and add them back in.
 If you notice a loose wire, you can disconnect it with a pencil or pen to press the clip outwards.
 Then, reconnect the wire securely.
 When reconnecting the wires, make sure that you match the colors correctly.

 3. Solutions based on the number of red flashes

-If reconnecting the wires or recalibration doesn’t stop the beeping, then take notice of how many times the red light indicator on your device flashes when it’s beeping.
+If reconnecting the wires or recalibration doesn’t stop the beeping, then notice how many times the red light indicator on your device flashes when it’s beeping.
 The number of red flashes can help you solve the issue.
 Once you get the number, follow the following steps.

 A single flash: